 Executives should not consider DevOps a silver bullet that solves all their problems.
 It has its own challenges, as listed above.
 However, in success, implementing DevOps can reduce costs, increase system efficiency and improve customer experience.
 It'll also make your development easier and more scalable.

-Excerpt: DevOps is a measured approach for improving the software development life cycle through CI/CD methodologies.
+DevOps is a measured approach for improving the software development life cycle through CI/CD methodologies.
 However, before you implement DevOps, you must first change your organization's thinking about DevOps.
-Let's explore some of the challenges businesses face while implementing a DevOps strategy and what they can do about them.